min69u/Reforestation/README.md

-## Why do cows wear bells?
-Because their horns don't work.
+## Why was the strawberry sad?
+Its parents were in a jam.